yachoukh/wizlightcpp/README.md

 # wizlightcpp

 ## Project Overview
-A cpp application to manage and control the [Wiz](https://www.wizconnected.com/en-us) light devices.
-This project is developed using native C/C++ language so that it can be ported to any embedded environment.
+A native application to manage and control the [Wiz](https://www.wizconnected.com/en-us) light devices.
+This project is developed using native C/C++ language so that it can be ported to any environment.

 ## About Wiz
 WiZ is an IoT platform for smart lighting solutions and smart services.
 WiZ delivers a Wi-Fi-based smart system that controls plug & play devices with our user-friendly and feature-rich app, and that connects to existing Wi-Fi networks.
 It also provides ways to dynamic change the light color.
 [Source](https://www.wizconnected.com/en-us/about-wiz)